Skip to main content

 Then attach the clearest proof artifact to that sentence.
 Use the payment or invoice record that best shows the amount, date, and status.

-Validation check: you should be able to state, in one line, "This dispute is about [payment object] for [amount], currently [status], supported by [record]."
+Validation check: you should be able to state, in one line, "This dispute is about the disputed payment item for the amount owed, currently at the current status, supported by your supporting records."

 Use the agreement that governed the work as the spine of your file.
 That document should set the dates, deliverables, payment terms, and dispute-handling expectations.